 - Within five feet of anywhere a human regularly sleeps

 Inspecting these key locations can help detect infestations early on.
 In turn, this can reduce the likelihood of large infestations.
-If you or someone in your household travel on a regular basis, or regularly have overnight guests, it is wise to learn and employ inspections in these key areas.
+If you or someone in your household travel regularly or have overnight guests, it is wise to learn and employ inspections in these critical areas.
 Additionally, you can contact us for information on our Platinum Pest Prevention Plan, designed to reduce the likelihood of bed bug infestations.

 It’s good to have Four Seasons on your side!